Cris-Burlamaqui/Brewery/README.md

 **Unit testing**

-- The unit testing was based on view model class BeerTypeBatchModel.
-There're two tests for possible solutions to make customers happy and more two for no solution.
+- The unit testing was based on view model class BeerTypeBatchModel which applies the business rule.
+- There're two tests for possible solutions to make customers happy and there're more two for NO solution.